Consensus-Based Optimization Methods Converge Globally: Introduction

-Interestingly, this gradient flow is independent of the underlying energy landscape of $\CE$, which is due to the fact that the consensus point $\conspoint{\rho_t}$ depends mostly on the behavior of $\CE$ in a small neighborhood around $\globmin$ under a suitable local coercivity condition of $\CE$ and in the regime of large parameter $\alpha \gg {1}$.
-In other words, CBO performs a convexification of a very large class of optimization problems as the number of optimizing agents $N$ goes to infinity.
-Based on these observations {and justified by the mean-field approximation,} we develop a novel proof technique for showing the convergence of the CBO dynamics in mean-field law to the global minimizer $\globmin$ for a rich class of objectives.
-While previous analyses in \cite{ha2020convergenceHD,ha2021convergence,carrillo2018analytical} required restrictive concentration conditions about the initial measure $\rho_0$ and $\CC^2$ regularity of the objective, we derive results that are valid under minimal assumptions about $\rho_0$ and local Lipschitz continuity of $\CE$.
-We explain the key differences of this work with respect to previous work in detail in Section~\ref{sec:blueprints} and further clarify the benefits of the proposed analysis by a numerical example. {These findings reveal that the hardness of any global optimization problem is necessarily encoded in the rate of the mean-field approximation as $N\rightarrow\infty$.
-In consideration of its central significance with regards to the computational complexity of the numerical scheme~\eqref{eq:dyn_micro_discrete} we establish a novel probabilistic quantitative result about the convergence of the interacting particle system~\eqref{eq:dyn_micro} to the corresponding mean-field limit~\eqref{eq:fokker_planck}, which is a result of independent interest.
-By combining these two results, the convergence in mean-field law on the one hand, and the quantitative mean-field approximation on the other, we provide the first, and so far unique, wholistic convergence proof of CBO on the plane.} The utilized proof technique may be used as a novel blueprint for proving global convergence for other recent adaptations of the CBO dynamics, see, e.g., \cite{carrillo2019consensus,fornasier2020consensus_sphere_convergence,fornasier2021anisotropic,fornasier2021convergence}, {as well as other metaheuristics such as the renowned Particle Swarm Optimization, which is related to CBO through a zero-inertia limit, see, e.g., \cite{grassi2020particle,cipriani2021zero,qiu2022PSOconvergence}.
-While the present paper completely clarifies the convergence of the numerical scheme \eqref{eq:dyn_micro_discrete} with a detailed analysis, we do not include extensive numerical experiments.
-For numerical evidences that CBO does solve hard optimizations also in high dimensions without incurring in the curse of dimensionality, the reader may want to consult previous work such as \cite{ha2021emergent,carrillo2019consensus,chen2020consensus,fornasier2020consensus_sphere_convergence,fornasier2021anisotropic,fornasier2021convergence}.}
+Interestingly, this gradient flow is independent of the underlying energy landscape of $\CE$.
+In other words, CBO performs a canonical convexification of \revisedTwo{a large} class of optimization problems as the number of optimizing agents $N$ goes to infinity.
+Based on these observations and justified by the mean-field approximation, first of all we develop a novel proof \revisedTwo{framework} for showing the convergence of the CBO dynamics in mean-field law to the global minimizer $\globmin$ for a rich class of objectives.
+While previous analyses in \cite{ha2020convergenceHD,ha2021convergence,carrillo2018analytical} required \revisedTwo{restrictive} concentration conditions about the initial measure $\rho_0$ and $\CC^2$ regularity of the objective, we derive results that are valid under \revisedTwo{mild} assumptions about $\rho_0$ and local Lipschitz continuity of $\CE$.
+We explain the key differences of this work with respect to previous work in detail in Section~\ref{sec:blueprints} and further \revisedTwo{showcase} the benefits of the proposed analysis by a numerical example.
+These findings reveal that the hardness of any global optimization problem is necessarily encoded in the rate of the mean-field approximation as $N\rightarrow\infty$.
+Secondly, in consideration of its central significance with regards to the computational complexity of the numerical scheme~\eqref{eq:dyn_micro_discrete} we establish a novel probabilistic quantitative result about the convergence of the interacting particle system~\eqref{eq:dyn_micro} to the corresponding mean-field limit~\eqref{eq:fokker_planck}, which is a result of independent interest.
+By combining these two results, the convergence in mean-field law on the one hand, and the quantitative mean-field approximation on the other, we provide the first, and so far unique, holistic convergence proof of CBO on the plane, enabling to quantify the optimization capability of the numerical CBO algorithm~\eqref{eq:dyn_micro_discrete} in terms of the used parameters.
+The utilized proof technique may be used as a \revisedTwo{blueprint} for proving global convergence for other recent adaptations of the CBO dynamics, see, e.g., \cite{carrillo2019consensus,fornasier2020consensus_sphere_convergence,fornasier2021anisotropic,fornasier2021convergence,borghi2021constrained,kalise2022consensus}, as well as other metaheuristics such as the renowned Particle Swarm Optimization, which is related to CBO through a zero-inertia limit, see, e.g., \cite{grassi2020particle,cipriani2021zero,qiu2022PSOconvergence}.
+While the present paper has foundational and theoretical nature and aims at completely clarifying the convergence of the numerical scheme \eqref{eq:dyn_micro_discrete} with a detailed analysis, we do not include extensive numerical experiments.
+For numerical evidence that CBO does solve difficult optimizations also in high dimensions without necessarily incurring in the curse of dimensionality, the reader may want to consult previous work such as \cite{carrillo2019consensus,chen2020consensus,fornasier2020consensus_sphere_convergence,fornasier2021anisotropic,fornasier2021convergence,riedl2022leveraging,trillos2023FedCBO}.